With support from the Visionary network we were able to create a varied programme of workshops and webinars for the 2021 online annual conference.

 - Become inspired by time outdoors so you show up differently with your team.

-At the end of the session, you’ll be invited to take time outside over lunchtime.
+At the end of the session, we were invited to take time outside over lunchtime.
 What changes when you take time outside?
-Come back into the session from 13.45-14.00 to debrief the experience with each other.

 Thank you to Blind Veterans UK for their support to enable us to offer “Spaces in Between” with Fi Macmillan